hackersatcambridge/intro-to-programming/workshop-1/README.md

         }
         ```
     * Implement `markTodoCompleted` so that the object with the input `id` will now have the `completed` field set to true
-    * _Be cheeky_: if they click again the thing, your function will get called again, if completed was `true` before, set it to `false` so that we can **toggle** completed or not completed. (_Ypu might want to optimise this into one line only, see solution in workshop-2 for inspiration_)
+    * _Be cheeky_: if they click again the thing, your function will get called again, if completed was `true` before, set it to `false` so that we can **toggle** completed or not completed. (_You might want to optimise this into one line only, see solution in workshop-2 for inspiration_)

 **Checkpoint:** That's it!
 You've managed to walk/code through a minimalistic `To-Do Application`.